vackosar/vackosar.github.io/_posts/2022-04-18-how-computers-understood-humans.md

 (Gulliver's Travels, by Jonathan Swift 1726, making fun of <a href="https://www.researchgate.net/publication/221502602_Llull_as_Computer_Scientist_or_Why_Llull_Was_One_of_Us">Ramon Llull 1232</a>)
 </p>

-## Ideas and State of The Art 2022

 ## Prompt as an Interface
 - 2001: A Space Odyssey HAL 9000